bahim22/waves-prisma/Docs/notesPrisma.md

 Next steps:

-1. Set the DB_URL in the .env file to point to your existing DB.
-2. Set the provider of the datasource block in schema.prisma to match your DB: postgresql, mysql, sqlite, sqlserver or mongodb (Preview).
+1. Use the .env file for DB_URL then set provider info in schema
-3. Run prisma db pull to turn your DB schema into a Prisma schema.
+2. Run prisma db pull to turn your DB schema into a Prisma schema.
+3. Use MongoDB Compass or PostgreSQL to create data or use sample data so Prisma can introspect a schema based on sample data in DB
+4. Prisma will then inferr the schema, then you can init prisma
-4. Run prisma generate to generate the Prisma Client.
+5. Run prisma generate to generate the Prisma Client.
 You can then start querying your DB.
+6. use @relation attribute to join data to PrCl
+7. install prisma client, query db, run code, write data into db w more queries
+8. view data in npx `prisma studio`, add frontend